IBM/maximo-labs/MkDocs/ocp_8.5/docs/dependency-bas.md

 !!! note

     Ensure you are in `ibm-bas` project to create a CR for AnalyticsProxy deployment.
-Replace `managed-nfs-storage` with `ibmc-file-bronze` if you are not using Tech Zone's NFS.
+Replace `ibmc-file-bronze` with `managed-nfs-storage` if you are using Tech Zone's cluster with NFS.

 !!! tip

-    It would be best to copy/paste the following block in your notepad file, adjust the storageclass and then execute.
+    It would be best to copy/paste the following block in your notepad file, adjust the storageclass if needed, and then execute.

 ```shell
 oc project ibm-bas